Pyristix/would-you-rather-battle-bot/README.md

 # Would You Rather Battle Bot

-A Discord bot that uses a feed-forward neural network (multilayer perceptron) to predict what you will choose given two options regarding who you would rather battle.
+A Discord bot that uses a feedforward neural network (multilayer perceptron) to predict what you will choose given two options regarding who you would rather battle.

 ## Commands